Thinking of opening a sports facility? You need to start by making a business plan.

 DNA Sports Center is home to the area’s only Parisi Speed School, which offers a proven successful curriculum for improving speed, agility and strength.

-5. Revenue Plan
+5. Revenue Plan (*important)

-This is the big one: How specifically will your business make money?
+Specifically, how will your business make money?
 Don’t stress about the actual prices here.
 We’ll get there in the next steps.
 For example:

 DNA Sports Center’s main source of revenue will be monthly payments for unlimited access to speed, strength and agility training.
 This income will be supplemented by revenue from facility rentals, sports-specific training, and commissions from private lessons taught by instructors at the facility.